learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/KY.md

 ## General Benefits
 Some of the benefits KY provides are

 * Lightweight: KY HTTP client is lightweight, with a small footprint, making it suitable for projects where minimizing bundle size is important.
 "According to Bundlephobia, ky has a minified size of 9.5 KB and a gzipped size of 3.3 KB, while axios has a minified size of 30.5 KB and a gzipped size of 11.7 KB."
+[Medium article going over some benefits of KY](https://medium.com/@muzammilsyed270300/why-you-should-use-ky-instead-of-axios-for-http-requests-in-your-frontend-2c7878be3b30#:~:text=One%20of%20the%20main%20advantages,gzipped%20size%20of%2011.7%20KB)

 * Promise-based API: It provides a simple and intuitive Promise-based API for making HTTP requests, making it easy to handle asynchronous operations and manage response data.